DragonFly On-Line Manual Pages

 sys/kern/syscalls.master file.
 The "master" file is a text file

 consisting of a list of lines for each system call.
-Lines may be split
+A long line may be

 number type ...